-How long it takes to learn coding depends on how you approach it.
-Generally, though, it takes about 3 to 6 months to learn the basics of coding.
+How long it takes to learn coding depends on your approach.
+Generally, it takes about 3 to 6 months to learn the basics of coding.
+You can learn coding faster or slower depending on your pace.

 |LEARNING METHOD||TIME TO LEARN CODING|